10 Best Beaches in Corfu, Greece

 Petrinos Cottage (where we stayed in Dassia!)

-The street our adorable rental cottage was on ended at this beach and the beautiful St. Nicholas Church!
+The street with the adorable rental cottage in Dassia that we stayed in ends at this beach and the beautiful Church of St. Nicholas!

 We came to this beach more often than any other because it was just a 5-minute walk from our place.

-The water is warm – much warmer than other beaches!
-Everyone here was local, which was a nice experience.
-There was even a wedding on the sand in front of the church the first time we came!
+The water is warm, much warmer than other beaches!
+Mostly locals visit this beach, which is a nice experience.
+There was even a wedding on the sand in front of the church the first time we went to this beach!

-Recommendation: Be respectful of the locals!
+Recommendation: Be respectful of the locals.
 This is a small, quiet beach where people relax and go for calming swims.
-Sunrise is also a beautiful time to visit – that’s when we took the photo of us below!
+Sunrise is also a beautiful time to visit — that’s when we took the photo of us below (with a tripod).

-This was the first beach we visited in Corfu.
-It was close to the first rental apartment we stayed at in Corfu Town and had beautiful greenish-blue, clear water.
-There are not many beaches in Corfu Town, so if you’re staying in that area, this might be your best beach to visit.
+This was the first beach we visited on our first trip to Corfu.
+It’s close to the first rental apartment we stayed at in Corfu Town and has beautiful greenish-blue, clear water.
+There are not many beaches in Corfu Town, so if you’re staying in that area, this might be the best nearby beach to visit.

-There is a unique hole-in-the-wall religious room that appears somewhat abandoned, but I saw some people visiting it (called Holy Church of the Virgin Mary Megalomata on Google).
+There is a unique hole-in-the-wall religious room that appears somewhat abandoned, but I saw some people visiting it while we were there.
+It used to be labeled as Holy Church of the Virgin Mary Megalomata on Google, but now has the label “Ekklēsáki.”

 It’s a lovely little spot to take a dip and cool off on a hot day in Corfu Town!